milafreckled/qa-tech-challenge/README.md

 # FashionHub E2E Test Suite

 Playwright + TypeScript end-to-end tests for the [FashionHub](https://pocketaces2.github.io/fashionhub/) demo site.
-The suite runs cross-browser (Chromium, Firefox, WebKit) against three environments — local, staging, production — picked via CLI or config file.
+The suite runs cross-browser — Chromium, Firefox, WebKit, and Microsoft Edge — against three environments — local, staging, production — picked via CLI or config file.

 `test-case4` by default runs only on Chromium, it's unrelated to FashionHub itself — see [Test cases](#test-cases) for why it's scoped differently from the rest.